 It was also found in civilizations like the Navajo, representing a legend that was used in healing rituals.
 The Nazis had to ruin everything as when the Navajos found out about the Nazis use of the symbol, they discontinued its use.

 In China it was used as an alternate symbol of the sun.

 Japan.
 It was used in the coat of arms of many clans.

 Europe.
 It has been found in many ancient cultures for a variety of different reasons.

-I will not go into the reasons the Nazis chose to use it Please fell free to do some more research.
+I will not go into the reasons the Nazis chose to use it, but please feel free to do some more research.

 and other books in my collection.
 Feel free to message me if you have questions!